CruzJulian/Course-R-for-Excel-Users/README.md

 * Manipulate, transform, and summarize data using the `dplyr` package.
 * Read and understand datasets from different formats, especially Excel files.
 * Work with text variables, dates, and categorical data.
-* Perform basic visualization, aggregation, and mapping tasks.
+* Perform basic aggregation, and mapping tasks.
 * Understand key conceptual differences between Excel and R (objects, functions, structures).

 ---